rackerlabs/technical-blog/_posts/2016-05-12-supersingular-isogeny-diffie-hellman-101.md

 and returns points on the other curve.
 Every point on the input curve will map to a point on the output curve; but multiple points may map to the same point.
 Formally speaking, the isogeny is surjective.
-An isogeny is also a homomorphism, that is, it preserves the structure of the curve.
+An isogeny is also a homomorphism.
+That is, it preserves the structure of the curve.
 For any two points P and Q, `phi(P + Q) = phi(P) + phi(Q)`.

 We have a bunch of formulas for generating isogenies from a curve and a